-The Celtic style of art which gave us interlocking knots, runes and spirals came to the fore around the 5th century.
+The Celtic style of art which gave us interlocking knots, runes and spirals goes back to around the 5th century.
 Christian monks were among the first to spearhead this style which is known as Insular art.
 The most famous example of this style is to be found in the iconic 9th century illuminated manuscript, The Book of Kells.

 Lulu’s Top Celtic Jewelry Picks

-2. Marcasite & Connemara Marble Celtic Cross
+1. Connemara Marble Celtic Cross Pendant

-3. Tree of Life Pendant
+3. Tree of Life Diamond Pendant

 4. Connemara Marble Celtic Tara Brooch